-This book stresses that though the selective adaptation was pursued in the deployment of American technology and management after the war, such process is not a negative phenomenon but indicates creative modifications and innovative hybridization.
-However, the details of hybridization and factors that caused it are not individually or inclusively explained.
-Based on the author’s original framework “Re-framing,” my book clarifies factors determining adaptation, modification, and adjustment of American management methods, which elements of American management and Japanese or German management were combined and hybridized, and how distinctive Japanese or German management style was built through adaptation processes.
-It provides many tables explaining the overall conditions of the transformation of business management in the depolyment of American management methods.
+This book stresses that though postwar American technology and management pursued selective adaptation, such a process was not a negative phenomenon.
+Rather, it indicates creative modifications and innovative hybridization.
+However, the factors of such hybridization are not explained.
+Based on the author’s original framework “Re-framing,” my book specifies which factors determined the adaptation, modification, and adjustment of American management methods, which elements of American management and Japanese or German management were combined and hybridized, and how distinctive Japanese or German management styles were built through these processes.
+It provides many tables that account for the overall conditions of the deployment of American management methods.

-The edited book only considers specific issues of business management in each country in separate chapter.
-My book compares business management in various important fields, such as management sysyem, production system, management education, marketing, organizational structure, business strategy, and corporate governance.
-It also compares the cooperative interdependent structures based on concentration of industry, and competition structure in Japan and Germany.
-Through a comparative analysis, characteristics of business management and corporate expansion in both countries are clarified.
+The edited book only singles out specific issues of business management in each country.
+Instead, my book compares relevant topics of business management, such as management systems, production systems, management education, marketing, organizational structure, business strategy, and corporate governance.
+It also compares the cooperative and interdependent structures based on the concentration of industry and competition structures in Japan and Germany.
+My comparative analysis also tackles the characteristics of business management and corporate expansion in both countries.

-Based on the author’s original framework to grasp the environmental factors that regulate and determine an overall management style under a specific country’s capitalistic economic system―the “Total system of business management” ―, my book analyzes business management with regard to the structure of Japanese or German capitalism and the cooperative, interdependent structures that arose from the concentration of industry.
-Overall, the book attempts to explain this fundamental transformation in business management.
+Based on the author’s original framework, my book grasps the environmental factors that regulate and determine the overall management style within a country’s capitalistic economic system―the “Total system of business management.”
+My book analyzes business management in relation to Japanese and German capitalism, as well as the cooperative, interdependent structures that arose from such a concentration of industry.
+Overall, the book attempts to account for this fundamental transformation in business management.